smrchy/redis-sessions/README.md

 ```
 ### Sessions of Id

 Get all sessions within an app that belong to a single id.
-This would be all sessions from a single user in case he is logged in on different browsers / devices.
+This would be all sessions of a single user in case he is logged in on different browsers / devices.

 ```javascript